drandreaskrueger/chainhammer/README.md

 ## IBFT = Istanbul BFT
 All of the above was done with the "Raft Consensus Algorithm".

-Now I am switching to "Istanbul Byzantine Fault Tolerant" Consensus Algorithm.
+Next I would be switching to "Istanbul Byzantine Fault Tolerant" Consensus Algorithm.

-Differences to the chainhammer code:
+Foreseable differences to the current chainhammer code:

 * the smart contract deployment transaction cannot reliably be found in block 0; instead
   * we would have to make "[script1.js](https://github.com/drandreaskrueger/quorum-examples/blob/master/examples/7nodes/script1.js)" --> "script4.js" write the contract.address to a file for later reading; but writing to file is not even possible in JS - right?